-They’re hardly universal yet, but the top road wheel brands including Roval, Enve, Zipp, Corima and and Giant/Cadex are all getting behind the ‘new’ hookless tech.
+They’re hardly universal yet, but several brands responsible for producing some of the best road bike wheels, including Roval, Enve, Zipp, Corima and and Giant/Cadex, are all getting behind the 'new' hookless tech.
 But are they really better than the traditional hooked type?
-More importantly – are they safe?
+More importantly - are they safe?
 And should you be riding them?

 “There are a number of misconceptions about hookless rims,” says Bastien Donzé, Zipp wheel product manager.
 “First is that hooks on the rim are necessary to ensure safe retention of the tyre.
 Our testing shows that tyre burst pressure or tyre blow-off is very similar on hookless rims to hooked rims.”